cumbof/MetaSBT/README.md

 Long-term discussion and bug reports are maintained via GitHub Issues, while code review is managed via GitHub Pull Requests.

 Please, (i) be sure that there are no existing issues/PR concerning the same bug or improvement before opening a new issue/PR; (ii) write a clear and concise description of what the bug/PR is about; (iii) specifying the list of steps to reproduce the behavior in addition to versions and other technical details is highly recommended.

+## Support

+If you need support, please open an [Issue](https://github.com/BlankenbergLab/meta-index/issues) or a new [Discussion](https://github.com/BlankenbergLab/meta-index/discussions).
+We will be happy to answer your questions and help you troubleshoot any kind of issue concerning our framework.